josepsitjar/landsatxplore/README.md

 # Description

+This is a form from [landsatxplore](https://pypi.org/project/landsatxplore/) created in order to maintain the functionalities.

 ![CLI Demo](https://raw.githubusercontent.com/yannforget/landsatxplore/master/demo.gif?s=0.5)

 The **landsatxplore** Python package provides an interface to the [EarthExplorer](http://earthexplorer.usgs.gov/) portal to search and download [Landsat Collections](https://landsat.usgs.gov/landsat-collections) scenes through a command-line interface or a Python API.